View Related Sites

 Alternatively, the test centre can provide you with your results.
 However it cannot release them to the institution for you.

 If an institution/course is not listed then it’s not registered as using the test as part of its admissions process.
 Results cannot be released to unregistered institutions.
-Please contact the institution and if they wish to receive results, ask them to contact us to become registered.
+Please contact the institution and if they wish to receive results, ask them to contact our Helpdesk to become registered.

 Institutions use test results in different ways.
 To find out more about how your results will be used as part of the admissions process, contact the institution(s).